veganhacktivists/documentation/README.md

 [XAMPP](https://www.apachefriends.org/index.html)

+If you need help with env setup or have questions about anything else, don't hesitate to reach out to your PL!
+They're there to help 😄

+And, once you discover the solution, we encourage you to open a PR to update this doc!
+This will benefit everyone who will join after you.

 # Building Our Projects

 First check the README for the project you were assigned to.
 Likely there might already be something there.